krenalis/krenalis/doc/src/events/screen.md

 ## How to Make a Screen Call

-To make a screen call, you can use a Chichi SDK.
+To make a screen call, you can use a Meergo SDK.
 Refer to its documentation for more details.

-The following is an example of how a screen call would appear in Chichi once received and processed:
+The following is an example of how a screen call would appear in Meergo once received and processed:

 ```json
 {